metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_config_v1beta1_manifest.md

 - `auth_identity` (String) The identity to use for authentication.
 - `auth_password` (Attributes) AuthPassword defines secret name and key at CRD namespace. (see [below for nested schema](#nestedatt--spec--receivers--email_configs--auth_password))
-- `auth_secret` (Attributes) AuthSecret defines secrent name and key at CRD namespace.It must contain the CRAM-MD5 secret. (see [below for nested schema](#nestedatt--spec--receivers--email_configs--auth_secret))
+- `auth_secret` (Attributes) AuthSecret defines secrent name and key at CRD namespace.
+It must contain the CRAM-MD5 secret. (see [below for nested schema](#nestedatt--spec--receivers--email_configs--auth_secret))
 - `auth_username` (String) The username to use for authentication.
 - `from` (String) The sender address.
 - `headers` (Map of String) Further headers email header key/value pairs.
-Overrides any headerspreviously set by the notification implementation.
+Overrides any headers previously set by the notification implementation.
 - `hello` (String) The hostname to identify to the SMTP server.
 - `html` (String) The HTML body of the email notification.
-- `require_tls` (Boolean) The SMTP TLS requirement.Note that Go does not support unencrypted connections to remote SMTP endpoints.
+- `require_tls` (Boolean) The SMTP TLS requirement.
+Note that Go does not support unencrypted connections to remote SMTP endpoints.
 - `send_resolved` (Boolean) SendResolved controls notify about resolved alerts.
 - `smarthost` (String) The SMTP host through which emails are sent.
 - `text` (String) The text body of the email notification.